-Troyer’s offers award-winning, blue ribbon cheeses.
+We offer award-winning, blue ribbon cheeses.
 These cheeses are made in small batches and aged to perfection.
 None of them contain trans fat, and all are naturally low in carbohydrates, as well.
-They only sell A grade cheeses, which ensures customers the same great taste every time.
+We only sell A grade cheeses, which ensures customers the same great taste every time.

-Troyer’s compliments their cheeses with a wide selection of deli meats.
+We compliment our cheeses with a wide selection of deli meats.
 As a family, we have been impressed with the good taste and quality of these meats, and many of our customers have shared positive feedback as well.
 A customer favorite is off the bone ham, both the Honey Cured and Smoked varieties.
 As any good meat cutter knows, a ham has better flavor if it has a bone in it.
-But because Troyer’s has a unique process for making these off the bone hams, the flavor of the bone-in ham is there, even though there is no bone.
-Our customers also like the Tavern Smoked and Honey Roasted turkey breasts, which are whole muscle products, and contain no MSG.
+Because our family based vendors have a unique process for making these off the bone hams, the flavor of the bone-in ham is there, even though there is no bone.
+Our customers also like the Premium Smoked and Honey Roasted turkey breasts, which are whole muscle products, and contain no MSG.
 Another favorite, the roast beef, has no isolated soy protein and is only 10% water.
-All Troyer’s meats are gluten free.
+All our meats are gluten free.
 You can taste the difference in these products!

 |Lacey Baby Swiss|

 A combo of salami, roast beef, turkey and ham with swiss cheese.

 *Thousand-miler referred to the shirts once worn by railroad workers.
 These shirts were expected to last 1000 miles between washings.
 A day’s work was usually around 100 miles, so…you do the math.